nabhpatodi10/Computer-Use-Agent/README.md

 4.  **Replanning (`replan_node`)**:
     *   After the agent node completes its current set of actions (or if it decides the current plan segment is done), the `replan_node` is invoked.
     *   It takes the original task, the current plan, the latest screenshot, and the last message from the agent's LLM.
-    *   Uses an LLM (via [`Nodes.replan_node`](./nodes.py)) to determine if the overall task is complete.
+    *   Uses an LLM (via [`Nodes.replan_node`](./nodes.py)) to determine if the overall task is complete by outputting a [`Replan`](./structures.py) object containing a boolean flag.
-    *   If not complete, it can generate a new [`Plan`](./structures.py) or indicate that the existing plan should continue.
+    *   If the task is not complete, this flag (being `False`) signals that the process should continue, leading to a new planning phase.
 5.  **Loop or End**:
-    *   If replanning results in a new plan or continuation, the flow goes back to the `agent` node.
+    *   If the `replan_node` determines the task is not yet complete (i.e., the `Replan` object's flag is `False`), the flow returns to the `plan_node`.
+The `plan_node` then generates a new plan based on the current screen and task status.
+This new plan is subsequently passed to the `agent` node for execution.
-    *   If the `replan_node` determines the task is complete, the graph execution ends.
+    *   If the `replan_node` determines the task is complete (i.e., the `Replan` object's flag is `True`), the graph execution ends.

 Screenshots are captured using `PIL.ImageGrab` and saved temporarily as `screenshot.jpeg`.
 This image is then base64 encoded to be passed to multimodal LLMs.

 ## Running the Project

 1. Ensure all setup steps are completed (virtual environment, dependencies, API keys, model weights).
-2. Modify the `task` variable in [`main.py`](./main.py) to specify what you want the agent to do.
-    ```python
-    # filepath: ./main.py
-    # ...existing code...
-    task = "your desired task, e.g., open notepad and type 'hello world'"
-    # ...existing code...
-    ```
-3. Run the `main.py` script:
+2. Run the `main.py` script:
     ```bash
     python main.py
     ```
+3. A small GUI window will appear.
+Enter your desired task in the input field (e.g., "open notepad and type 'hello world'") and click "Run".
-    The agent will start processing the task, and you will see logs in the console indicating its progress, including plans, actions, and LLM messages.
+    The agent will start processing the task, and you will see logs in the GUI's text area, indicating its progress, including plans, actions, and LLM messages.

 ## Key Components & Technologies

 *   **LangGraph**: Used to create robust, stateful agentic applications.
 *   **LangChain**: Leveraged for LLM interactions, tool definitions, and structured output parsing.
-*   **OpenAI Models**: Utilizes models like `gpt-4.1-mini` and `gpt-4.1-nano` for planning, tool use, and replanning.
+*   **OpenAI Models**: Utilizes models like `gpt-4.1-nano` (for planning/replanning) and `gpt-4.1-mini` (for agent tool use and screen analysis).
-*   **[`Microsoft OmniParser`](https://github.com/microsoft/OmniParser)**: A Vision Based Model by Microsoft which converts on-screen data to LLM ready data
+*   **[`Microsoft OmniParser`](https://github.com/microsoft/OmniParser)**: A Vision Based Model by Microsoft which converts on-screen data to LLM ready data.
 *   **Pillow (PIL)**: For capturing screenshots.
 *   **Pydantic**: For data validation and defining structured data models ([`structures.py`](./structures.py)).
 *   **Windows API**: Interacted with via `win32api`, `win32gui`, `win32con` (likely through `pywin32` library) for direct mouse and keyboard control in [`windows.py`](./windows.py).
+*   **Tkinter**: Used for the simple graphical user interface in `main.py`.

 ## Troubleshooting